How Does Stress Affect Your Body - del-IMMUNE V

 People who suffer from chronic stress are susceptible to chronic inflammatory conditions and have a weaker immune system than they should.
 This leaves chronic stress sufferers vulnerable to autoimmune conditions such as fibromyalgia, rheumatoid arthritis, lupus, diabetes, heart disease, and cancer.
 This also means chronic stress sufferers are more susceptible to contracting an infection or disease.

-Researchers also are learning that gut bacteria has the ability to influence the brain; the bacteria in the large intestine can impact both our emotional responses to stress and our moods.
-Additionally, French researchers have found that people who take probiotics containing Lactobacillus helveticus and Bifidobacterium longum have decreased amounts of anger and depression and an increased ability to solve problems.
-Studies also show that people who take probiotics report having less stress.
+Researchers are also learning that gut bacteria have the ability to influence the brain, as bacteria in the large intestine can affect emotional responses to stress and overall mood.
+In addition, French researchers found that people who take probiotics containing Lactobacillus helveticus and Bifidobacterium longum experience reduced levels of anger and depression along with improved problem solving abilities.
+Studies further show that individuals who take probiotics report lower stress levels, which helps explain the growing interest in advanced formulations such as dell v 5th generation probiotics for supporting both mental and digestive well being.

 While we may not be able to completely avoid or eliminate stress in our lives, we certainly can be aware of how it affects our bodies and take steps to manage our stress and improve our health in spite of it.